Annual Everglades Area Tours.com Paddle-In

 Trail Lakes Campground 239-695-2275

 The Island Cafe and Havana Cafe opens at 6:00 for breakfast.
 The Triad Seafood is the place to get stone crabs.
-For lunch in Everglades City enjoy the Camilla Street Grill or the Seafood Depot.
-Havan Cafe is on Chokoloskee Island.
+For lunch in Everglades City enjoy the Camilla Street Grill, Island Cafe or the Seafood Depot.
+Havana Cafe is on Chokoloskee Island.
 We will be having our get together at 4 pm at JT's on Chokoloskee Island.
 While you are here, be sure to visit the Museum of the Everglades and the Smallwood's Store.
 For your fishing tackle needs, Win-Car Hardware is the place.